marcusboyds/Gnosis-Design/README.md

-# Bringing Gnosis Safe to Surface With Design
+# Bringing Gnosis Safe to Surface With Desig
 ## With digital assets having value, the Internet turns the first place where you should show what you are protecting because they make it really safe.

 Everything begins in the Codless Conduct, a Hackathon hosted on Gitcoin for anyone who wants to use their good abilities outside coding to learn and earn from web3.